Ososeomo/ECONOMY-ANALYSIS-OF-NIGERIA/README.md

 -GDP Growth: Steady growth in GDP until a dip in 2020 due to the COVID-19 pandemic.
 -Sectoral Shifts: A shift from agriculture to services, reflecting global economic trends and domestic industrialization.

+#### Tools and Technologies Used
+SQL for data extraction and manipulation.
+Lookerstudio for data visualization.
+Google Sheets for preliminary data cleaning.